US blocks new draft UN statement on Mideast violence

 The United States indicated that they "could not currently support an expression" by the Security Council, one diplomat told AFP.

-The Norwegian diplomatic mission to the UN announced that the Security Council would hold a new emergency closed-door meeting on the Israeli-Palestinian conflict Tuesday -- its fourth since May 10.
+The Norwegian diplomatic mission to the UN announced that the Security Council would hold a new emergency closed-door meeting on the Israeli-Palestinian conflict on Tuesday - its fourth since May 10.

 "The situation on the ground continues to deteriorate.
 Innocent civilians continue being killed and injured.
 We repeat: stop the fire.
 End hostilities now," the delegation said on Twitter.